-Of all the Flemish central cities, Leuven not only has a high positive balance for international migration but also a high migration intensity.
-This reflects the sum total of immigrations and emigrations, expressed per 1,000 inhabitants.
-Leuven has an average migration intensity of 91 units per 1,000 inhabitants per year in the period 2016-2018.
+Among the Flemish central cities, Leuven not only has a high positive balance for international migration but also a high migration intensity.
+This reflects the sum of all immigrations and emigrations, expressed per 1,000 inhabitants.
+Leuven has an average migration intensity of 91 units per 1,000 inhabitants per year in the period 2017-2019.

-Migration intensity is also excessive for Antwerp and Ghent (around 40 units per 1,000 inhabitants), just as it is for Turnhout (value 34).
-Lower values are noted (around 20) for the other central cities.
+Migration intensity is also large in Antwerp and Ghent (around 40 units per 1,000 inhabitants), just as it is for Turnhout (34).
+Lower values are noted for the other central cities (around 20).

-Outside the Flemish central cities, we observe high migration intensities for municipalities bordering the Netherlands (Baarle-Hertog, Hoogstraten and Ravels at the top of the ranking) and for municipalities in the Flemish periphery around Brussels (Kraainem, Tervuren and Wezembeek-Oppem).
+Outside the Flemish central cities, high migration intensities are observed for municipalities bordering the Netherlands (Baarle-Hertog, Hoogstraten and Ravels) and for municipalities in the Flemish periphery around Brussels (Kraainem, Tervuren and Wezembeek-Oppem).

-In all Flemish central cities, the balance of international migration in the period 2016-2018 was positive.
+In all Flemish central cities, the International migration balance in the period 2017-2019 was positive.
 The relative contribution of this component to population growth was strongest in Turnhout, Roeselare and Leuven.

 International immigration of non-EU citizens close to the European average

-The immigration of non-EU citizens in relation to the population in 2017 for both the Flemish Region and Belgium (4.3 per 1,000 inhabitants) is slightly above the EU average (4 per 1,000 inhabitants).
+The immigration in 2018 of non-EU citizens in relation to the population was close to the European average for both the Flemish Region (4.1 per 1,000 inhabitants) as for Belgium (4.9 per 1,000 inhabitants).
 In Belgium, the Brussels-Capital Region is a hub for international migration and has a particularly high immigration rate.

-Typical for the Flemish Region and for Belgium is that the majority (55%) of foreigners who immigrated from abroad in 2017 have the citizenship of another EU member state, and therefore fewer come from outside the EU (45%).
-For the EU28 as a whole, the ratio is reversed (40% from another EU member state versus 60% from outside the EU).
+Typical for the Flemish Region (57%) and for Belgium (53%) is that the majority of foreigners who immigrated from abroad in 2018 have the citizenship of another EU member state.
+This is also the case in Luxembourg, the Netherlands, Croatia, Denmark and Slovakia.

 Official striking-off: persons who no longer actually reside in the municipality in which they are registered and who are not registered in another municipality can be struck off the population register (in accordance with the legal procedure provided for this purpose).